BP ships diesel from the U.S. to Australia in unusual move

 3 Min Read

-SINGAPORE, July 13 (Reuters) - Oil major BP Plc is shipping diesel from the United States to Australia in an unusual shipping flow, several industry sources told Reuters on Thursday.
+SINGAPORE (Reuters) - Oil major BP Plc (BP.L) is shipping diesel from the United States to Australia in an unusual shipping flow, several industry sources told Reuters on Thursday.

 The Jupiter Express carrying about 35,000 tonnes of diesel loaded from BP's Cherry Point, Washington refinery on June 29 and is currently headed to Botany Bay, New South Wales in Australia, shipping data on Thomson Reuters Eikon showed.